cloudhotspot/pypackage-docker/README.md

 make: `docker/base' is up to date.
 ```

 Create the builder image using the `make image docker/builder` command.
+The builder image should include all dependencies

-Note that you must ensure the FROM directive in `docker/builder/Dockerfile` references the correct base image and version (see Step 0 below):
+> You must ensure the `FROM` directive in `docker/builder/Dockerfile` references the correct base image and version (see Step 0 below):

 ```bash
 $ make image docker/builder